metno/S-ENDA-documentation/source/use_case_senorge.rst

 ..
 Event that initiates the Use Case (an external business event, a system event, or the first step in the normal flow.

-A newer version of the dataset should be produced every so often as newer observations become available, or if the methods for producing the dataset are improved.
+An update of the dataset is produced daily and the data is made available on thredds.
+Less often a full rerun of the interpolation is done, and this dataset is published with more traceability (DOI).
+It also benefits from and updates or improvements in the quality control routines.

 Pre-conditions